openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 While importing functions, the following situations can occur:

--  *Overloading*, where different imported functions have the same name but different signatures, or a function (functions) of the current module and an imported function (functions) have the same name but different signatures.
+-  Different imported functions have the same name but different signatures, or a function (functions) of the current module and an imported function (functions) have the same name but different signatures.
+This situation is *overloading*.
+All such functions are accessible.

--  *Shadowing*, where a function (functions) of the current module and an imported function (functions) have the same name and signature.
+-  A function (functions) of the current module and an imported function (functions) have the same name and overload-equivalent signature.
+This situation is a :index:`compile-time error` as declarations are duplicated.
+   Qualified import or alias in import can be used to access the imported entity.

 .. index::
    import